I need to learn to be more assertive.Brooke Elliott

 Only you can teach people how to treat you.

-Only you can do the best job of taking care of you.
+Only you can do the best job of taking care of yourself.

 So go do it now.